DelNov/T-Flows/readme.md

-To make sure that in order for volume forces (buoyancy) surface tension forces to be properly balanced at cell faces during the Rhie and Chow interpolation, we also set Gu's and Choi's correction in the control file:
+To make sure that in order for volume forces (buoyancy) surface tension forces to be properly balanced at cell faces during the Rhie and Chow interpolation, you should also set Gu's and Choi's correction in the control file:
 ```
  GU_CORRECTION                          yes
  CHOI_CORRECTION                        yes